 Health and Physical Education

-The superintendent will adopt and implement a comprehensive physical education curriculum aligned with the Washington State Health and Physical Education K-12 Learning Standards.
+The superintendent or designee will adopt and implement a comprehensive physical education curriculum aligned with the Washington State Health and Physical Education K-12 Learning Standards.
 The district will provide students with physical education, using an age-appropriate, sequential physical education curriculum.
 The physical education program will promote the benefits of a physically active lifestyle and help students develop skills to engage in lifelong healthy habits.

 Physical Education Requirements and Waiver Policy